ramkumarpj/project-four/report.md

 ## Summary

 * The optimized version of the Logistic regression model for predicting an economic recession based on differences in the interest rates of long-term and short-term treasuries and changes in private inventories achieved an accuracy score of **98.07%**.
-* The precision and recall for 'False' label are .98 and 1.00 respectively.
-The precision and recall for the 'True' label are 1.0 and .50 respectively.
+* The precision and recall for ‘Is_Recession’ label ‘False’ are .98 and 1.00 respectively.
+The precision and recall for the ‘Is_Recession’ label ‘True’ are 1.0 and .50 respectively

 **Recommends** Logistics Regression Model for predicting an economic recession